KennethD96/i2a/README.md

-# img2txt
+# i2a (Image to ANSI)
-Convert images to 24-bit ANSI colored text
+Convert images to 24-bit ANSI colored text.